Sponsor Content Created With International Guitar Foundation

 Watch On

-Blues award winner Chris Corcoran will hone in on the glory of vintage electric blues, T-Bone Walker, Freddie King and B.B.
-King being three iconic players under the spotlight.
+Blues award winner Chris Corcoran will hone in on the glory of vintage electric blues.
+This will include the licks and phrases of T-Bone Walker, Charlie Christian, Freddie King and B.B.
+King as well as sophisticated jazz blues chords that'll make your playing authentic and ear catching.

 IGF Summer School 2026 - Vintage Electric Course with Chris Corcoran - YouTube IGF Summer School 2026 - Vintage Electric Course with Chris Corcoran - YouTube